AboutExpertiseInvestmentsArticlesCareersContactRequest an AppointmentPayments

 We strongly recommend you put enduring powers of attorney in place, as if you don’t have them and you lose capacity, a court order must be obtained to enable your affairs to be managed.
 The costs of this can be very large, (approximately $5,000 - $10,000).

-Tammy and the Trust Team are here to help with all the legal aspects your EPA.
+The Trusts and Wealth Protection Team are here to help with all the legal aspects your EPA.

 Contact us to discuss how we can help you.